 The most expensive Bordeaux are made in a manner where they are meant to age for dozens of years before the punishing tannins diminish.
 The less expensive Bordeaux are often intended to be drunk in their youth.
 Part of the appeal of Bordeaux is that it has a complexity that you won’t find elsewhere.
 Your senses will be teased with hints of smoke, violet, vanilla, blackcurrant, plum and spice.
 It does this without seeming too heavy, giving it more substance than style.

 To understand Bordeaux more completely requires further reading (and drinking) beyond the scope of this article.
 Just be aware there are different ranges in price for this wine ranging from $12 to $1,500.
 I don’t suggest dipping into the expensive side of the Bordeaux world until you have more drinking experience under your belt.
 The finer examples of Bordeaux will fly right by your taste buds as you won’t be able to appreciate the subtle nuances of this wine.

-Due to its complexity, I prefer to pair more expensive Bordeaux with special fare such as Steak, roasts, Prime Rib and Lamb.
+Due to its complexity, I prefer to pair more expensive Bordeaux with special fare such as Steak, Beef Wellington, Roasts, Prime Rib and Lamb.
 While it will go fantastic with a simple Philly cheesesteak sandwich, Red Bordeaux will be much more spectacular with a prime rib dinner.